AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 ## Persisted Queries (Caching) {#persisted-queries-caching}

+>[!CAUTION]
+>
+>Persisted queries for the AEM GraphQL API will be released in the near future.
+>
+>The related documentation is already available for preview purposes.

 After preparing a query with a POST request, it can be executed with a GET request that can be cached by HTTP caches or a CDN.

 This is required as POST queries are usually not cached, and if using GET with the query as a parameter there is a significant risk of the parameter becoming too large for HTTP services and intermediates.